cordt-sei/teledesk/README.md

 ## Features

-- Forward messages from Telegram to Slack with acknowledgment system
+- Forward messages from Telegram to Slack with Ack system
 - Create support tickets in Zendesk from Telegram messages
 - Update tickets with ongoing conversation
 - Notify team of new tickets via Slack